 Expenses were \$81.7 million for the three months ended June 30, 2010, an increase of \$11.7 million, or 16.8%, from the three months ended June 30, 2009.
 The increase was due primarily to a \$7.9 million increase in operating expenses reflecting the net result of the following: (i) an increase in transaction related expense of \$3.1 million attributable to unconsummated transactions during the period from \$2.1 million to \$5.2 million for the three months ended June 30, 2009 to June 30, 2010, respectively, (ii) an increase in professional fees of \$1.9 million in connection with increased private equity activity and (iii) an increase in foreign exchange losses on foreign currency denominated transactions at our management companies of \$2.3 million.
-In addition, employee compensation and benefits increased \$3.9 million which was due to the net effect of the following: (i) a \$4.1 million increase in salaries and other benefits reflecting the hiring of additional personnel in connection with the expansion of our business as well as the inclusion of salaries relating to our Senior Principals in 2010 (in the prior period, such salaries were reflected as capital distributions as a result of operating as a private partnership prior to the Transactions), and (ii) a \$0.2 million decrease in incentive compensation due to the net effect of a reduction in bonus accruals in 2010 as a result of certain of our most senior employees receiving compensation in the form of distributions from KKR Holdings subsequent to the Transactions (in the prior period, such compensation was borne by KKR), partially offset by higher expected compensation for other employees in 2010 resulting from improved financial performance and increased headcount.
+In addition, employee compensation and benefits increased \$3.9 million which was due to the net effect of the following: (i) a \$4.1 million increase in salaries and other benefits reflecting the hiring of additional personnel in connection with the expansion of our business as well as the inclusion of salaries relating to our Senior Principals in 2010 (in the prior period, such salaries were reflected as capital distributions as a result of operating as a private partnership prior to the Transactions), and (ii) a \$0.2 million decrease in incentive compensation in the form of distributions from KKR Holdings subsequent to the Transactions (in the prior period, such compensation was borne by KKR), partially offset by higher expected compensation for other employees in 2010 resulting from improved financial performance and increased headcount.